EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/running-ethereum.rst

 Consensus Layer
 ---------------

 Let's start by **running a Consensus Layer Beacon chain**.
-This client is the responsible of getting the chain and telling the Execution Layer where the chain head is.
+This client is the responsible of following the chain and telling the Execution Layer where the chain head is.
 We will run :guilabel:`Lighthouse`.

 .. tip::